Logo

 In 1976, Alain Delon starred in Monsieur Klein, for which he was nominated for the Cesar Award.

-In 1979, Alain Delon stated only a quarter of his business activities involve films, that he has "a helicopter business, build furniture, promote prize fights, and race horses", and that he was still interested in becoming a star in America.
+In 1979, Alain Delon stated that only a quarter of his business activities involved films, that he had "a helicopter business, built furniture, promoted prize fights, and raced horses", and that he was still interested in becoming a star in America.

-Alain Delon returned to French films which he produced: The Medic and Three Men to Kill.
+Alain Delon returned to acting in French films, playing in and producing The Medic and Three Men to Kill.

 Alain Delon was awarded the Best Actor Cesar Award for his role in Bertrand Blier's Notre histoire, and portrayed the aristocratic dandy Baron de Charlus in a film adaptation of Marcel Proust's novel Swann in Love in the same year.

-Alain Delon announced his decision to give up acting in 1997, although he still occasionally accepts roles.
+Alain Delon announced his decision to give up acting in 1997, although he still occasionally accepted roles.

-Alain Delon acquired Swiss citizenship on 23 September 1999, and the company managing products sold under his name is based in Geneva.
+Alain Delon acquired Swiss citizenship in 1999, and the company managing products sold under his name is based in Geneva.

 In 2001, Alain Delon starred in the French television drama Fabio Montale.